fengxucn/word_count/README.md

 `./config/config.properties`

 ```
- #the max size of text file can load to each task, default is 64k, can set to 1m or else
+ #the max size of text file can be loaded to each task, default is 64k, can set to 1m or else
  max_size_each_task = 64K

  remove_stop_words = true